rherrmann/keybinding-translator/README.md

 If different key bindings are used on different platforms, those can be specified with custom attributes that replace the default key binding when shown on a matching platform.

+Note, that for showing macOS-specific modifier key symbols, a font that provides these glyphs need to be provided or present on the user's system.

 ## Example
 ```html
 <kbd key-binding-mac="Cmd+K V"